 Maharastri

 Maharastri (Maharashtri ) was another notable Prakrit.
 Official language of the Satavahana dynasty Maharashtri , it was a literary language popular for lyric song.
 Works like Karpūramañjarī and Gatha Saptashati (150 BCE) were written in Maharashtri Prakrit, commonly used in western and southern India.
-Hemachandra, the court poet of the Chalukyas of Anhilwara, was the grammarian of Maharashtri Prakrit.
+Hemachandra, the 12th century court poet of the Chalukyas of Anhilwara, was the grammarian of Maharashtri Prakrit.

 Pali, one of the early Prakrit languages, became the language of the Sthaviravadin Buddhists.
 Today, it is the religious language of the Buddhist in Sri Lanka, Burma and South-East Asia.